 - The third kind contains all the chatter that goes on in everyone’s mind.

 Observe this when walking down the street and everyone is walking around looking down at their phones, or maybe even talking to themselves while listening to the chatter in their heads.
 The problem with all this chatter is that people are making judgments from this relentless chatter that they call thinking.
 They’re going through a process of judgment that leads to their beliefs.
-This happens repetitively throughout the day and forms the negative belief loops that you use to run your life and make decisions.
+This happens repetitively throughout the day and forms negative belief loops that you use to run your life and make decisions with.

 The situation goes like this – you have some kind of unfavorable thought.
 This thought could be an occurrence or a thought about something that happened in the past.
 Then you create a type of narrative that goes along with that thought that becomes a belief.
 Then that belief influences your thinking and decision-making for what you do next and into the future.

 The mind chatter – if the chatter drives all these negative narratives it’s almost always NOT in your best interest when making decisions since most of your thoughts are negative.
 So, how do you learn to stop the chatter?
 You really can’t stop it all, but you can redirect it when you recognize it by neutralizing it.
 You do this by becoming an observer.
 You observe everything like it’s the first time you experienced it, just like you did as a new person when you first got here.
 Young children do not form negative beliefs out of their experiences, they are neutral, in the present moment, and experience what that is.

 However, as an adult, what you think about your experiences eventually shapes your world.
 What you experience is shaped by what you think about them.
 So, what you think about is critical to your life.
 Therefore, only focus on the experiences you are having and do not judge them as, good, or bad as they are happening, they are just what they are.

 Write down how your experiences made you feel the moment you had them.